Pseudo-extended Markov chain Monte Carlo: Experiments

-In Figure \ref{fig:boltzmann-samples}, samples drawn using each algorithm are plotted alongside independent draws from the Boltzmann relaxation distribution (only computationally feasible for low to moderate dimensional settings).
-Most of the methods, with the exception of HMC, are able to capture the dominant modes of the target.
-The pseudo-extended method provides an accurate approximation of the target landscape, in particular the areas of low density.
-In Section \ref{sec:boltzm-mach-relax-deriv} of the Supplementary Material we analytically derive the first two moments of the Boltzmann distribution, and in Figure \ref{fig:boltzmann-mse-time} we give the root mean squared error of the moment approximations.
-These results support the conclusion seen visually in Figure \ref{fig:boltzmann-samples}, that better exploration of the target space leads to improved estimation of integrals of interest.
-Further simulations in Supplementary Material show the effect of varying the number of pseudo-samples, which again supports the conclusion from the mixture of Gaussians example (Section \ref{sec:mixture-gaussians}) that it is sensible to let $2 \leq N \leq5$.
+\textbf{Results:} We can analytically derive the first two moments of the Boltzmann distribution (see Section \ref{sec:boltzm-mach-relax-deriv} of the Supplementary Material for details), and in Figure \ref{fig:boltzmann-rmse} we give the RMSE of the moment approximations taken over 10 independent runs.
+These results support the conclusion that better exploration of the target space leads to improved estimation of integrals of interest.
+Additionally, we note that fixing $\beta$ can produce lower RMSE for PE as we reduce the number of parameters that need to be estimated.
+However, fixing $\beta$ poorly (e.g. $\beta=0.1$ in this case) can lead to an increase in RMSE, whereas estimating $\beta$ as part of the inference procedure gives a balanced RMSE result.
+Further simulations are given in the Supplementary Material which includes plots of posterior samples and the effect of varying the number of pseudo-samples.
+When taking into account the computational cost, the RMSE is minimized when $2 \leq N \leq5$, which corroborates with the conclusion from the mixture of Gaussians example (Section \ref{sec:mixture-gaussians}).